 3) information about authors formatted by the template https://goo.gl/rnW4N3, containing the title of the article, as well as for each author: his / hir last name, first name (full), academic degree, academic title, and academic honors, awards, position, affiliation, postal address of the workplace, home address, e-mail, office, home and mobile phones, as well as specify with whom to correspond.

-4) a set of files sent by e-mail or via regular mail on an optical disk or on USB storage device:
+A set of files must be sent to the editorial office by e-mail or via regular mail on USB storage device and should contain:

 - electronic version of the article in Microsoft Word 97-2003 .doc format, completely identical the printout;